joelonsql/pg_ecdsa_verify/README.md

 [pg-ecdsa](https://github.com/ameensol/pg-ecdsa), with the same `ecdsa_verify()`
 function signature for ease of integration.

+## Why Only Verification?

+By limiting the scope to verification, the extension remains simpler and easier to implement and audit.
+Since verification only involves public keys and no private keys, it is inherently secure against side-channel attacks and much easier to implement correctly than the signature generation algorithm.

+The typical use case would be a client needing to authenticate against a server where the public keys are stored in a PostgreSQL server.
+In this scenario, only the signature verification algorithm is needed on the server side.
+This is why the `pg_ecdsa_verify` crate only exposes the ECDSA signature verification algorithm.

 ## Features

 - **Compatibility**: Supports multiple PostgreSQL versions (11 to 16).